bluz71/vim-mistfly-statusline/README.md

 [ALE](https://github.com/dense-analysis/ale) or
 [Coc](https://github.com/neoclide/coc.nvim) information.

-By default, the exclamation symbol, `i`, will be displayed.
+By default, the `I` character, will be displayed.

 To specify your own information symbol please add the following to your initialization file: